top of page

 Ernst Ludwig Kirchner, Girl with Striped Dress

-Ernst Ludwig Kirchner was a German expressionist painter and printmaker.
-In 1933, his work was branded as "degenerate" by the Nazis and in 1937, over 600 of his works were sold or destroyed.
-In 1938, he committed suicide by gunshot.
+Ernst Ludwig Kirchner was a German Expressionist painter and printmaker.
+In 1933, his work was branded as "degenerate" by the Nazis, and in 1937, more than 600 of his pieces were either sold or destroyed.
+Devastated by these events and the ongoing regime, he committed suicide by gunshot in 1938.

 painting by Wassily Kandinsky